9 Easy Exercises For Babies At Different Ages

 Image: Shutterstock

-This exercise is great for babies who have started crawling.
-Arrange a few pillows in the form of a small hill on a secure area of the floor.
+This exercise is a good choice for babies who have started crawling.
+Arrange a few pillows to form a small hill on a secure area of the floor.
 Encourage the baby to crawl over it.
-This activity helps your baby exercise the joints in their hands and legs.
+This activity helps your baby exercise the joints in their hands and legs, which makes it one of the great gross motor activities for infants.

 7. The toe to ear move